 Across all reference point measures, we found that women had a lower reference point than men (see Figure 4).
-Both 1-year and 5-year salary expectations were higher for men than for women (one-sided t-test: p-values are 0.001 and 0.030, respectively, see Figure 4 panel A).
+Both 1-year and 5-year salary expectations were higher for men than for women (one-sided t-test: p-values are 0.0013 and 0.0302, respectively, see Figure 4 panel A).

 One year from when the study was conducted women expected to make \$44,426, which is approximately 21% less than what men expected to make.
 The gender gap grew to approximately 31% in expected salary in five years' time with women expecting \$92,114 and men expecting \$132,799.
-Compared to male participants, female participants stated on average 16% lower Prolific reservation wages (one-sided t-test: p-value = 0.003, see Figure 4 panel B).
-Moreover, before completing the lottery choice task and while not yet knowing the possible distribution of earnings, female participants reported 19% lower expected earnings from the lottery choice task than male participants (one-sided t-test: p-value = 0.089).
+Compared to male participants, female participants stated on average 16% lower Prolific reservation wages (one-sided t-test: p-value = 0.0028, see Figure 4 panel B).
+Moreover, before completing the lottery choice task and while not yet knowing the possible distribution of earnings, female participants reported 19% lower expected earnings from the lottery choice task than male participants (one-sided t-test: p-value = 0.0894).

-In addition to the stated measures of the reference point, as our primary measure of the reference point, we estimated the reference point from the incentivized decisions that people made in the lottery choice task using the ESVT model.
-Overall, for the whole sample we obtain an estimate of \$6.02 for the behavioral reference point.
+In addition to the stated measures of the reference point, we estimated the reference point from the decisions that people made in the lottery choice task using the ESVT model.
+Overall, for the whole sample we obtain an estimate of \$6.02 for the reference point.
 Moving on to gender differences, we again find that men have a significantly higher reference point than women.
 The reference point for men was \$17.48, and for women was \$3.10 (p-value < 0.001, Figure 4 panel B).
-Controlling for gender differences in the reference point, improves the structural model fit - the log-likelihood reduces from -28673.84 to -28475.64 and the BIC score reduces from 57369.58 to 56995.09.
+Controlling for gender differences in the reference point, improves the structural model fit - the loglikelihood changes from -28475.64 to -28283.32 and the BIC score changes from 56995.09 to 56665.19.